LeeCombs/DestinyPvPTracker_Ruby/README.md

 ## Deploying locally or on Heroku

-Requires a Destiny API key to be set as an ENV var, or in a application.yml file as "DESTINY_API_KEY"
+Requires a Destiny API key to be set as an ENV var, or in application.yml, as "DESTINY_API_KEY"

 ## Example